serby/ctrl/README.md

      node app

-The goto [http://localhost:3021/admin](http://localhost:3021/admin) in a browser and follow the instructions.
+Then goto [http://localhost:3021/admin](http://localhost:3021/admin) in a browser and follow the instructions.

 ## Credits